Detection of missing baryons in galaxy groups with kinetic Sunyaev-Zel'dovich effect: INTRODUCTION

-The Sunyaev-Zel'dovich effect \citep[SZE;][]{sunyaev72} offers a promising way to probe the WHIM.
+The Sunyaev-Zel'dovich effect \citep[SZE;][]{sunyaev72} offers another promising way to probe the WHIM \citep{hill18, lim18b, degraaff19, tanimura19}.
 As the cosmic microwave background (CMB) photons pass through galaxy systems, such as clusters and groups of galaxies, they are scattered by the free electrons in these systems.
 The effect produced on the CMB by the thermal motion of electrons is referred to as the thermal SZE (tSZE), while that produced by the bulk motion of electrons is called the kinetic SZE (kSZE).
-Thus, cross-correlating galaxy systems (clusters and groups of galaxies, collectively referred to as galaxy groups hereafter) and their SZE in the CMB provides a promising way to probe the WHIM associated with dark matter halos.
-X-ray observations can also be used to study the hot gas, but are effective only in probing dense and hot regions, such as the central parts of galaxy systems, and not sensitive to the diffuse WHIM in which the bulk of the missing baryons are expected to reside.
+Thus, cross-correlating galaxy systems (clusters and groups of galaxies, collectively referred to as galaxy groups hereafter) and their SZE in the CMB provides an avenue to probe the WHIM associated with dark matter halos.